kbec19/NYT-Analysis/README.md

 I continued down the same path but with new data and a new direction through the DACSS 697D course "Text as Data".

-More background data can be found in [this series of posts](https://www.kristinabecvar.com/blog.html#category:text as data){target="_blank"} from my academic blog.
+More background data can be found in [this series of posts](https://www.kristinabecvar.com/blog.html#category:text as data) from my academic blog.